During the ongoing situation regarding COVID-19, ACEC New York has compiled the following legislative resources and information for engineering firms.

-June 4, 2020.
 Phased Reopening Continues.
-All regions of the state except New York City are now in Phase 2 or Phase 1 of reopening.
+All regions of the state are now in Phase 4.

-Phase 2 guidance has been released on the NY Forward website.
+Reopening guidance can be found on the NY Forward website.
 Offices including those providing professional services or supporting construction are among the spaces and Included in this guidance.
 Summary guidelines, detailed guidelines with affirmation and fillable safety plans are all offered on the site.